rtran1029/MyTeamBuilder/README.md

 # MyTeamBuilder
 ## Description
-This app provides a quick and easy way to create a simple HTML site of a list of team members collected through node.js using Inquirer. the user will be prompted to fillout different fields and with that input a simple sit will be genereated.
+This app provides a quick and easy way to create a simple HTML site of a list of team members collected through node.js using Inquirer. the user will be prompted to fillout different fields and with that input a simple site will be genereated.

 ---